MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

 - Create autolabeling rules in Microsoft 365.

-- Grant *Data Reader* or *Data Curator* access in Azure Purview to data governance and security teams in the organization.
+- Grant Purview roles in Azure Purview to data governance and security teams in the organization to corresponding collections.

 - Do an initial security review.